 I spent five weekends with her.
 She was one of the lead instructors at a multi-month political training and leadership seminar I attended in 2013-2014.
 I spent hours listening to Ms. Sinema pontificate on politics, political messaging and — I kid you not — how much she likes Russell Pearce.
 She was consistently rude and close-minded.
 During one break I approached her while she was playing a game on her cell phone, and very politely asked her why she voted to undermine the ACA when she voted yes on H.R.
 3350, which would have allowed insurers to keep offering health plans that did not meet certain minimum requirements of the ACA.
 She snapped at me that she didn’t vote to undermine the ACA, said she would talk about her congressional votes when the entire seminar group reconvened, then turned back to her video game, dismissing me.
 After the break she never said a word about her vote.
 Ms. Sinema never discussed any of her votes with us.
 Her focus was readily apparent; win at all costs, climb the political ladder at all costs.
 Her single, all-encompassing motivation is personal advancement.
 She could not care less that our democratic republic demands she represent us, advocate for us, and explain her votes to us.
 She doesn’t give a shit about us.
 Yet somehow we are supposed to believe that she cares deeply about gun control, poor people, and the environment?
 We are supposed to take it on faith that this assiduous fundraiser will go to the U.S. Senate and act in the best interests of the disenfranchised and the dispossessed, who will never be able to donate one penny to her next campaign?
 We are supposed to ignore her execrable voting record and her contemptuous personality, just because she has a (D) next to her name?
 Remind me again why us Democrats are so upset that the Republican Party lined up behind a self-involved, money-obsessed reality TV star who doesn’t know the difference between the Chicago School and a preschool, just because he put an (R) next to his name?

-– no passionate, dedicated Democratic Party convert.
-Ever.
+– no passionate, dedicated Democratic Party convert, ever.

 Democracy is not a “marketplace of ideas.”
 Modern cognitive science teaches us that voters do not decide which party or candidate to support based on which side lays out the most compelling and comprehensive data set.
 Reason and knowledge — the head — play a very small role in voting behavior.
 It is emotion and feeling — the heart and the gut — that rule the day.
-Drew Westen and George Lakoff have be telling Democrats this for decades, yet we are shockingly — and self-destructively — unwilling to accept it.
+Drew Westen and George Lakoff have been telling Democrats this for decades, yet we are shockingly — and self-destructively — unwilling to accept it.
 We rattle off facts and figures about degrees centigrade the oceans will warm in the next century, number of bullets contained in a high-capacity magazine, and dollar amount that working class citizens pay in health insurance premiums that do not cover pre-existing conditions.
 Meanwhile, Republicans talk about “guns, God, and country,” and go on to dominate every branch of the federal government and two-thirds of the states.

 If we are serious about digging ourselves out of our electoral pit of despair, we need to field Democratic candidates who understand what people are feeling.
 Our candidates need to speak to voters’ concerns at an emotional level, and our party needs to support those candidates even at the expense of incumbents and establishment candidates who are less-capable but have “paid their dues.”